bndtools/bnd/biz.aQute.bnd.gradle/README.md

 ### configuration

 This is the Configuration object to use as the classpath for the Bnd builder.
-The default value is the `project.configurations.compile` Configuration.
+The default value is the `project.configurations.compileClasspath` Configuration (or the `project.configurations.compile` Configuration in Gradle versions prior to 2.12).
 You will only need to specify this property if you want to use a different Configuration for the classpath or the default Configuration does not exist.